earthlab/tutorials/README.md

 ## Viewing the tutorials

 Tutorials are rendered as markdown files and hosted on a website at [earthlab.github.io](http://earthlab.github.io).
-They can also be accessed via the jupyter nbviewer website here: http://nbviewer.jupyter.org/github/earthlab/tutorials/tree/master/
+The Jupyter notebooks can also be accessed via the Jupyter nbviewer website here: http://nbviewer.jupyter.org/github/earthlab/tutorials/tree/master/